Async coding agents need a host. Mine is called Ferris, and it shipped speq-skill v0.3.0 to GitHub on its own while I was away from my desk.

 HandleLidSwitchDocked=ignore

-Installing Debian is generic, disabling lid sleep was pretty straight forward.
-Next step on my journey: how to sign-in into my Claude and OpenAI subscriptions via a browser on a remote machine?
+Installing Debian is generic, disabling lid sleep was pretty straightforward.
+Next step on my journey: how to sign in to my Claude and OpenAI subscriptions via a browser on a remote machine?

 About tokens and window managers#